Europe 2: 2012

-Year 2013
+2013

 A new schedule has been set up on February 26, 2013, and allows the return of Albert Spano, a former host of Europe 2.
 He takes the 9h / 13h box.
 The evenings of the weekend are animated by DJ Zébra, who also makes his return.

 On March 28, 2013, Denis Olivennes, chairman of Lagardère Active, which owns Virgin Radio, declares that a takeover offer for 20% of the capital of the radio had been made by NRJ, but no firm offer had been received, and Virgin Radio was no longer for sale.

 In June 2013, after two seasons in the morning program, Cyril Hanouna announced his departure for Europe 1.
 The end of the season also marks the departure of Double F, which ends ten years of airing on Europe 2-Virgin Radio.
 On August 26, 2013, two new shows were aired: first Virgin Tonic hosted by Christophe Beaugrand and Florian Gazan, and then also "Enora in the evening", a free antenna hosted by Énora Malagré.

 The resort's slogan is evolving.
 The Pop Music playlist becomes the Pop-Rock-Electro playlist but despite this, audiences continue to decline with only 4.1% in November 2013.